Frequently Asked Questions

 Q8: Are the online classes as hard as on-ground classes?

-A: Yes they are the same courses, and by taking 12 credits each semester you will be very busy.
+A: Yes.
+They are the same courses, and by taking 12 credits each semester you will be very busy.
 This is the minimum required for full-time student status.
 If you are working full-time and taking classes, you will need to make the most of your time.
-This will be a difficult 10 months but your experience in Laboratory Medicine should help you understand concepts with greater wisdom and understanding.
+This will be a difficult 11 months but your experience in Laboratory Medicine should help you understand concepts more easily.

 Q9: Will I get credit for my work experience?

-A: Yes, with at least two years' full-time work experience (minimum 4,000 working hours) as a nationally certified MLT in an accredited human diagnostic laboratory, you will be given credit for clinical rotation courses.
-If you need more experience in a specific area, we might be able to assist your through clinical affiliations with your hospital.
-While this might not be possible for each student, we are open to these possibilities.
+A: Yes!
+With at least two years' full-time work experience (minimum 4,000 working hours) as a nationally certified MLT in an accredited human diagnostic laboratory, you will be given credit for clinical rotation courses.

 Q10: What about state licensure, does this program meet the requirements for my state of residence?

 A: Each state has their own licensure requirements, some may be simple and others more complex.
 We cannot possibly track all state requirements, so we encourage each student to decide whether this program meets the requirements of your state.
-If you are a Tennessee resident, you have specific requirements in chemistry, biology, microbiology, and other areas that you must meet to become licensed in Tennessee.
-We require in-state applicants to comply with all state requirements before enrolling in the MLT to MT program.
-Please note that all state requirements both in Tennessee or other states are subject to change without prior notice.
+Please note that all state licensure requirements are subject to change without prior notice.

 Q11: I need more information about the program, who should I contact?